Science curriculum doesn't have to be expensive. A good portion of what we've used for science over the years has been free resources!

 Running a close second to Magic School Bus on the interest meter has to be Wild Kratts.
 My kids LOVE the Kratt brothers.

-You’ll find loads of printable worksheets, extension activities and more to use with all of the Wild Kratt’s episodes.
+You’ll find loads of printable worksheets, extension activities and more to use with all of the Wild Kratt’s episodes, which you can watch for free with your Amazon Prime membership.
+Don't have Prime?
+You can get a 30-day FREE trial here.

 Here are some other elementary resources that I have looked at extensively but never actually used.
 They are, from what I can tell, fabulous resources.
 I just haven’t gotten around to using them!